eklingen/vinyl-stream-optimize-images/README.md

-# Small vinyl-stream wrapper -aka Gulp plugin- for image optimization utilities.
+# Small vinyl-stream wrapper -aka Gulp plugin- for image optimization utilities

 Run image optimization utilities within your streams.
 Contains `jpegoptim` and `pngquant` binaries within the package for *win32* (ie: Windows), *darwin* (ie: OS-X) and *linux*.
 Has `svgo` as a dependency.